 There are now 23 Michelin-starred establishments in the country, a yearly growing number that only strengthens Portugal's soaring culinary reputation.
 One hour east of Lisbon, in the Alentejo region, you'll find the exclusive wine resort L'AND Vineyards, where everything revolves around wine.
-At the in-house Michelin-starred restaurant the menu has incredible dishes and food is creative and finely crafted.
-The dining room is absolutely beautiful, sparse and comfortable, with dozens of Tom Dixon-designed pendant lamps.
+At the in-house Michelin-starred restaurant the menu has incredible dishes and the food is creative and finely crafted.
+The dining room is absolutely beautiful, sparse, and comfortable, with dozens of Tom Dixon-designed pendant lamps.

-Regional cuisine is served in Convento do Espinheiro in-house restaurant.
+Regional cuisine is served in Convento do Espinheiro's in-house restaurant.
 Divinus Restaurant is located in the convent's ancient wine cellar, amid arched plastered vaults.
-The selection is tremendous, with traditional game and meat dishes, as well as a comprehensive wine menu.
+The selection is tremendous, with the traditional game and meat dishes, as well as a comprehensive wine menu.
 Be sure to also try the richly yolky desserts, historically made by nuns and monks.

-Across town is Restaurant Degust'AR - housed in a 16th century palace converted into a 5-star boutique hotel - where a creative blend of Alentejo and Mediterranean flavors is served under the guidance of Chef António Nobre.
+Across town is Restaurant Degust'AR - housed in a 16th-century palace converted into a 5-star boutique hotel - where a creative blend of Alentejo and Mediterranean flavors is served under the guidance of Chef António Nobre.
 You can choose from two tasting menus paired with two different wine combinations.
-The ambience is relaxing with low lights and beautifully laid tables.
+The ambiance is relaxing with low lights and beautifully laid tables.

 From there, it's a short ride to the picturesque village of Arraiolos, famed for its exquisite handwoven rugs and miniature clay village "Aldeia da Terra".
 Nearby Monte da Ravasqueira is just one of the many traditional wineries which have opened their doors to curious wine enthusiasts.
 Enjoy a tour of the vineyards and wine-producing facilities, followed by a visit to the spectacular private carriage collection.
 If you're traveling in a group of 10 or more, it is a great place for a gathering over a very nice meal.